wycks/WordPhing/README.md

 ##Notes

 The folder "Prompt" is another working version that adds "prompts" to the command line instead of using a config file.
-For example it will ask you for the name of the db you want to create, turn on debug, etc. I'm not keeping it as up to date as the config version.
+For example it will ask you for the name of the db you want to create, turn on debug, etc. I'm not keeping it up to date until the main WordPhing is done.

 Todo